oktadev/jhipster-microservices-example/TUTORIAL.md

 ![JHipster Microservices Architecture](static/jhipster-microservices-architecture.png)

 To see what's happening inside your applications, you can use the [JHipster Console](https://jhipster.github.io/monitoring/#jhipster-console), a monitoring tool based on the [ELK Stack](https://www.elastic.co/products).
-I'll cover this tool in the Docker Compose section.
+I'll cover JHipster Console in the Docker Compose section.

 ## Create an API Gateway